DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-29-collecting-more-useful-information-about-why-trainees-withdraw.md

   },
   {
     id: "5-trainee-page",
-    text: "Trainee record page with a message saying that the trainee has withdrawn, plus a box showing the withdrawal details"
+    text: "Trainee record with a message saying that the trainee has withdrawn, plus a box showing the withdrawal details" },
-  },
   {
     id: "6-timeline",